 It is most annoying I know and the one thing I found that helps is a humidifier at night and using a nose spray called Xlear it helps to clear out your nose and help you breathe better and the only spray I have found that is all natural that even my two year old can use it.
 Love this stuff!!

-Just remember at the end of all this uncomfortableness is a beautiful baby and it is all so worth it but in the meantime use these tips and techniques for how to sleep when pregnant so that you get more comfortable sleep while you can!
+Just remember at the end of all this comfortableness is a beautiful baby and it is all so worth it but in the meantime use these tips and techniques to get better sleep during your pregnancy and be more comfortable!

 I recommend that you invest in the pregnancy pillow and get some Xlear for your congestion I guarantee you will not regret getting either of these items they are a life saver and will make you more comfortable and right now comfort is hard to come by.
 Hang in there momma I know it’s hard but it will be over soon I promise and then you can hold your beautiful little one and forget how miserable you were!